texne/proficiency.cs.illinois.edu/index.md

 Instead of taking the proficiency exam, you may be required to substitute other later courses to fulfill your degree requirements.
 <!--- -->
-1. **Graduate students generally may only take CS@Illinois proficiency exams when required to satisfy other degree programs.**
+1. **Graduate students generally may only take Illinois Computer Science proficiency exams when required to satisfy other degree programs.**
 <!--- -->
 Please contact the CS academic office to obtain permission if needed.